 Cosmologists, or scientists who study the universe, estimate its age at about 4.5 billion years.
 For more fun facts check about the Sun, check out this website.

 There are several techniques to learning the order of the planets ranging from songs to mnemonics.
 If you scour the internet you’re sure to find something interesting for your child.
 But of all those, I think I like writing acronyms the best.

-You can either write one with your child or use the following:
+You can use the imagination of your child or use the following:

 My Very Enthusiastic Mother Just Served Us Noodles!

-It speaks to the heart of kids, through their stomach.
-So, after talking about the sun, simply lay out each felt planet from closest to farthest naming each one while saying “This is Mercury” and so on.
+It speaks to the heart of kids though their stomachs.
+So, after talking about the sun, simply place each felt planet from closest to farthest from the sun naming each one while saying “This is Mercury” and so on.
 When you finish, say your acronym together with your kid until they can do it by themselves.

 Important here is to let them make mistakes without negative reinforcement.
 No “That’s not right” or “You’re wrong”.
 Say instead “That was good but have a look at your acronym”.

 Dwarf planets are exactly as their name suggests, planets, but really small.
 They are considered planets because of their mass and gravity, which are big and strong enough to make them nearly round; and they orbit the sun.
 There are currently five classified dwarf planets: Pluto, Ceres, Haumea, Makemake, and Eris.
 There are other classifications of dwarf planets but these five are the largest and closest to the sun.

 The only difference between a dwarf planet and a normal planet is that they don’t have a decluttered orbit as they are all located in one of the two asteroid belts.
 One of them, Ceres, which is also considered an asteroid, is in the belt between Mars and Jupiter.
 The others are all in the outer belt, otherwise known as the Kuiper asteroid belt.